pepopowitz/tdd-workshop/module-1/README.md

 ## Let's break stuff!

-Jest gives very helpful feedback when a test fails.
-Let's break one, to see what it looks like.
+Jest gives helpful feedback when a test fails.
+Let's break a test, to see what it looks like.

 👉 Open the file `module-1/name-generator/index.spec.js`.